esaschenck/esaschenck/README.md

 ### Skills

-I primarily program in R and python, with some javascript.
+I primarily program in R and Python, but am also proficient in HTML, CSS, and Javascript.

 I'm fluent in Spanish, and studied in at the University of Córdoba in Spain for the 2021-22 school year.